Respecting Human Rights

 Canon develops, manufactures and sells semiconductor steppers and other industrial equipment on a global basis.
 One of the salient human rights risks in the industrial equipment sector is the risk of accident or worker injury to employees of Canon or subcontractors during the transport or the installation of equipment.
 The massive size and mass of these systems means that any lack of OHS care could result in a serious accident such as being caught in machinery or falling from a height.
 As well as taking steps to prevent injury to its employees, Canon Inc. regularly discusses safety issues with delivery/installation subcontractors, including examples of near-misses and rule violations, and related problems.

-Respect for Human Rights of Employees
+Our Respect for the Human Rights of Employees

 Prevention of Excessive Overtime Work

-We have instituted a system to accurately ascertain the working hours of employees at overseas production sites deemed to be subject to a notably high risk of excessive overtime work.
+We have instituted a system to accurately ascertain the working hours of employees at production sites in Asia deemed to be subject to a notably high risk of excessive overtime work.
 Actual results on working time management, including overtime work, are reported annually to the HR division of Canon Inc. Work guidelines were introduced to Canon Group production companies based in Asia in 2015 as part of human rights risk-related initiatives.
 In 2022, we overhauled these guidelines to make them consistent with RBA standards, extending them to all our domestic and overseas Group production companies.

 Respect for Freedom of Association and the Right to Collective Bargaining